 ACT’s Autism Manual for B.C. is a manual for Living and Working with Children and Adult with Autism Spectrum Disorder.
 Community organizations and parents are welcome to print the relevant sections of the manual for easy reference.
 If you have corrections or updates, please email firstname.lastname@example.org

-Community Options for Children and Families is a welcoming, innovative organization that provides a wide range of services to people with developmental disabilities, their families and their caregivers on South Vancouver Island.
-We work in partnership with other organizations, individuals and government to ensure the inclusion of all people in our community.
+Community Options for Children and Families is a welcoming, innovative organization that provides a wide range of services to people with developmental disabilities, their families, and their caregivers on South Vancouver Island.
+We work in partnership with other organizations, individuals, and government to ensure the inclusion of all people in our community.

 Autism Information Services British Columbia (AIS BC) is a provincial information centre for autism and related disorders that provides information and supports to families, service providers, and community professionals across B.C.
-Our experienced staff are available by phone, in person, or by email to explain the range of best practice treatment options for autism spectrum disorder to help you navigate the BC service system.
+Their experienced staff are available by phone, in person, or by email to explain the range of best practice treatment options for autism spectrum disorder to help you navigate the BC service system.

 Working with families, the Supported Child Development Program (SCDP) provides consultation, extra staffing supports and staff training to child care providers and early childhood educators.
-The SCDP helps to ensure that all children are included in, and learn from, their preschool, daycare, or child care arrangement in Greater Victoria.
-Referrals are accepted from both parents and professionals who work with children with developmental and behavioural challenges from birth to 19 years.

 This program provides speech and language services to infants, toddlers and preschool children.
 To receive services, children must: have only speech and/or language delays or disorders, and be preschool aged – not yet eligible for kindergarten.
 Speech-language assessments and treatment are offered at the five regional public health units located in Victoria, Saanich, Esquimalt, West Shore and the Peninsula.
 Visit the website to contact the Health Unit closest to you.